 There are many ways to amplify WiFi signals through thick/concrete walls.
-Some tweaks won’t cost you money, but most methods are going to cost, depending on what’s suitable for your household, contingent on your choice.
+Some methods won’t cost you money, but most of them shall.
+Feel free to try the free methods before you try the paid methods.

-Switching around channels and router placement will improve your WiFi router speeds, but to boost WiFi signals through walls, deploying a Mesh system or setting up a WiFi extender will make the most difference to the signal quality.
+Switching around channels and optimizing your routers placement might improve the router’s speed performance, but to boost WiFi signals through walls, you’ll have to get a WiFi Mesh system or set up a WiFi extender.

 If your wiring solutions are workable, a powerline adapter can be deployed, mitigating the loss of signals.
 A MoCA adapter will come in handy to convert coax to ethernet in households running coaxial cables across the facility.